Today's Articles

 Wilton D. Gregory

-He has published many articles on liturgy, particularly in the Black community, and writes a regular column, "What I Have Seen and Heard," for the diocesan newspaper, The Messenger.
-Bishop Gregory's responsibilities in the Diocese of Belleville and the United States Conference of Catholic Bishops and many outside requests for his presence as a speaker or retreat director keep him active.
+He has published many articles on Liturgy, particularly in the Black community, and writes a regular column, "What I Have Seen and Heard," for the diocesan newspaper, The Messenger.
+Bishop Gregory's responsibilities in the Diocese of Belleville, the United States Conference of Catholic Bishops, and many outside requests for his presence as a speaker or retreat director keep him active.
 When he is not engaged in his official ministry, the Bishop enjoys travel, music, racquetball, and golf.

 “We are the ones who chose not to report the criminal actions of priests to the authorities because the law did not require this.
 We are the ones who worried more about the possibility of scandal than bringing about the kind of openness that helps prevent abuse.”

 Archbishop Gregory has been awarded seven honorary doctoral degrees.
-He was awarded the Sword of Loyola from the Loyola University of Chicago in 2004.
+In 2004, he was awarded the Sword of Loyola from Loyola University of Chicago.
 In 2006, he joined an illustrious group of preachers with his induction into the Martin Luther King Board of Preachers at Morehouse College, Atlanta.
-At the National Pastoral Life Center in Washington, D.C., in June 2006, Archbishop Gregory was honored with the Cardinal Bernardin Award from the Catholic Common Ground Initiative.
+In June 2006, at the National Pastoral Life Center in Washington, D.C., Archbishop Gregory was honored with the Cardinal Bernardin Award from the Catholic Common Ground Initiative.

 On October 25, 2020, Pope Francis named 13 new cardinals, including Wilton Gregory, who would become the first Black U.S. prelate to earn the coveted red hat.